-Tobias takes Command of NAVFAC Pacific
+Tobias Takes Command of NAVFAC Pacific

 |0

-This work, Tobias takes Command of NAVFAC Pacific [Image 6 of 6], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tobias Takes Command of NAVFAC Pacific, by Krista Cummins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.